14 Mental Diseases

 A mental disorder is a clinically significant disturbance in an individual’s cognition, emotional regulation, or behavior.
 It is usually associated with distress or impairment in critical areas of functioning.
 There are many different types of mental disorders.
 Mental disorders may also be referred to as mental health conditions.
 The latter is a broader term covering mental disorders, psychosocial disabilities, and (other) mental states associated with significant distress, impairment in functioning, or risk of self-harm.

-When you have found your disease or condition, you look for the treatment color.
+Scroll down the site to find your disease or condition.
+Then, you look for the treatment color.
 The treatment colors are magenta (red-blue), blue, cyan (blue-green), green, yellow (red-green), and red.
 I give the treatment colors a number.
 Magenta = 0, blue = 1, cyan = 2, green = 3, yellow = 4, and red = 5.
-Alcoholic-induced Mental Disorders would then be categorized as 14-00-0.
+For instance, Alcoholic-induced Mental Disorders would then be categorized as 14-00-0.
 Here, the last digit, the treatment color, is magenta.
 The first two digits are the disease/condition group (Mental Diseases is 14).
 The next two digits (Alcoholic-induced Mental Disorders is 00) are the illness within the group, and the last digit (magenta is 0) is the treatment color.
+This system can help you quickly identify the treatment options for your specific condition.

 Chronic alcohol abuse may lead to a variety of complications following abrupt alcohol cessation, the mildest and most common presentation being withdrawal symptoms of anxiety, insomnia, tremors, palpitations, and diaphoresis, with the patient’s orientation left intact.
 The more severe presentation of chronic alcohol abuse is that of delirium tremens (DT), aptly named for the delirium, or sudden and severe confusion, that begins two to four days after abstinence.
 Additional findings of DT include agitation, fever, tachycardia, hypertension, diaphoresis, and hallucinations.